 Please review carefully.
-The Rules & Guidelines have been edited significantly for 2018.
+The Rules & Guidelines have been edited for 2020.
 New rules are shown in red.

 1. The Festival is open for all students preschool through high school age.
 College students may NOT perform with an ensemble.
 However, college students are permitted to perform as a piano accompanist.